laios42/Quantum-Computing/README.md

 You might ask, how could you possibly concentrate all this on the right answer when you yourself don't know in advance which answer is the right one?
 This is exactly why designing quantum algorithms is so difficult and why we have a whole field that's been studying it for decades.

-Instructions -
+INSTRUCTIONS - These instructions are used to manipulate probabilities of the different states.

 Hadamard Initialisation - we apply Hadamard gate on a quit to create superposition.

-5 types of instructions- these instructions are used to manipulate probabilities of the different states.
+5 types of instructions-

 MEASURE
 HADAMARD